Your location: Rideau Canal Home Page > The Rideau FAQ

-The Rideau is a series of rivers, lakes and connecting locks and canals that form a continuous waterway from Kingston to Ottawa, in eastern Ontario, Canada.
+The Rideau Canal is a series of rivers, lakes and connecting locks and canals that form a continuous waterway from Kingston to Ottawa, in eastern Ontario, Canada.
 It is 202 kilometres (125 miles) long, of which about 19 kilometres (12 miles) is man made (locks and canal cuts), the rest are natural waters.
 There are 45 locks in 23 lockstations along the main route of the Rideau plus 2 locks that link the Tay Canal to the Rideau.
 From Lake Ontario at Kingston the canal rises 50.6 metres (166.2 feet) to the summit of Upper Rideau Lake and then descends 83.8 metres (275 feet) to the Ottawa River at Ottawa.
+Water depths range from 1.5 metres (5 feet) to 90 metres (300 feet).
 To view location maps, head over to: www.rideau-info.com/canal/maps.html (click this link).

-The Rideau is operated as a recreational waterway by the Parks Canada Agency, which is under the authority of the Canadian Government Department of Environment.
-Parks Canada maintains the heritage aspects of the canal and operate it much like a park.
+The Rideau is operated as a recreational waterway by the Parks Canada Agency, which is under the authority of the Canadian government Department of Environment.
+Parks Canada maintains the heritage aspects of the canal and operates it much like a park.

 When and why was it built?

 It was built between 1826 and 1832.
 It pre-dates the locks on the St. Lawrence, and was built to assist the defence of Canada by allowing boats to travel from Montreal to the Great Lakes without having to travel down the St. Lawrence, in gunshot range of the Americans.
 It was officially opened in May 1832 and has been operated continuously ever since.